pkvenu/BotKIt/readme-rc.md

-# Botkit and Glip
+# Botkit and RingCentral Team Messaging

-Botkit is designed to ease the process of designing and running useful, creative bots that live inside [Glip](https://glip.com).
+Botkit is designed to ease the process of designing and running useful, creative bots that live inside [RingCentral Team Messaging](https://app.ringcentral.com).

-Built in to [Botkit](https://howdy.ai/botkit/) are a comprehensive set of features and tools to deal with [Glip](https://botframework.com), allowing developers to build interactive bots and applications that send and receive messages just like real humans.
+Built in to [Botkit](https://howdy.ai/botkit/) are a comprehensive set of features and tools to deal with [RingCentral Team Messaging](https://botframework.com), allowing developers to build interactive bots and applications that send and receive messages just like real humans.

-This document covers the glip implementation details only.
+This document covers the RingCentral implementation details only.
 [Start here](readme.md) if you want to learn about to develop with Botkit.

 Table of Contents